Start9Labs/documentation/site/source/guides/service-guides/jellyfin/jellyfin-clients.rst

 iOS
 ===

-Before proceeding, make sure your Apple device has been setup to connect over :ref:`LAN <lan-ios>`.
+Before proceeding, make sure your Apple device has been setup to connect over :ref:`LAN <ca-ios>`.
 If you are connecting over tor, you will need to :ref:`Setup Tor <tor-ios>`.

 1. Open the Apple app store and download the Jellyfin app.